Electric car road tax explained

 But in another bonus for electric-car drivers, zero-emissions vehicles are currenly 'zero rated' for road tax, so you pay nothing.
 Plug-in hybrid (PHEV) drivers aren’t so lucky; even if you spend most of your time running around on electric power, you pay a flat rate of £140 a year.
 That’s the simplified version – but make sure to read on for all you need to know about road tax and taxing your hybrid or electric vehicle.

-On 1 April 2017, the Department for Transport overhauled the UK’s road-tax system, bringing in higher rates for more polluting and more expensive vehicles, and making it tougher for drivers of less polluting cars to avoid paying tax.
+On 1 April 2017, the Department for Transport (DfT) overhauled the UK’s road-tax system, bringing in higher rates for more polluting and more expensive vehicles, and making it tougher for drivers of low-CO2 cars to avoid tax.
 However, there are some exceptions and reductions, applying to both electric and hybrid cars.

 Road tax for vehicles registered after 1 April 2017

 All new cars are subject to a first-year road-tax payment, which varies depending on CO2 emissions.
 Thankfully, this initial fee is usually included in the car’s ‘on-the-road’ price – so you won’t get hit with a big bill moments before you leave the showroom.

 After that, petrol and diesel cars costing less than £40,000 are subject to a flat VED rate of £155 a year, applicable from the second time the vehicle is taxed.
 Mild-hybrid, hybrid and plug-in hybrid models are classed as ‘Alternative Fuel Cars’ and get a £10 discount on that rate, equating to an annual fee of £145 for sub-£40,000 cars.